 A graduate of the Peter Stark Producing Program at USC’s School of Cinematic Arts (MFA), Justin’s thesis project, That Evening Sun (2009), was made into a critically acclaimed independent feature film (NY Times Critics Pick, two Independent Spirit Award nominations), produced by his friends Laura D. Smith and Terence Berry, directed by Scott Teems, and distributed by Freestyle Releasing.
 While in film school, Bell received the USC Special Project Grant, and was voted Most Outstanding Filmmaker by his peers.

 Justin earned a Master of Divinity (MDiv) from Fuller Theological Seminary, and is a graduate of Wheaton College (B.A.) in Illinois.
 He has taught film producing and marketing courses at Pepperdine University, Azusa Pacific University, and BIOLA University.
-Although he’s lived in Los Angeles for over 15 years, he’ll always remain a Chicago sports fan!
+Although he’s lived in Los Angeles for many years, he’ll always remain a Chicago sports fan!

 Visit IMDb to view Justin’s complete filmography.